abdallahade1/BioViL-T-Retrieval-KD/README.md

 # Distilling BioViL-T for Efficient Chest X-ray Image–Report Retrieval

-Official repository for the paper **"Distilling BioViL-T for Efficient Chest X-ray Image–Report Retrieval."** We compress the biomedical vision–language model **BioViL-T** into compact student encoder pairs for chest X-ray ↔ radiology-report retrieval, using a two-stage **contrastive + hard-negative** knowledge-distillation framework.
+Official repository for the paper **"Distilling BioViL-T for Efficient Chest X-ray Image Report Retrieval."** We compress the biomedical vision language model **BioViL-T** into compact student encoder pairs for chest X-ray ↔ radiology-report retrieval, using a two stage **contrastive** knowledge distillation + Hard Negative fine-tuning framework.
 Evaluated on the full **14,018-study MIMIC-CXR test gallery**, the DistilBioBERT-paired students substantially exceed the teacher's retrieval recall while using roughly an order of magnitude fewer image-encoder parameters and FLOPs.